Paul Marny: Life

 'A Gallic brother, M. Paul Marny Godard, of Paris, has obtained a patent for the application of carbon printing to porcelain or other similar substance, which, after the picture is developed, receives a coating of transparent enamel ...".

 He died in Scarborough, North Yorkshire, on 24 October 1914.

 Works

 Marny was a watercolour and landscape artist, and a lithographer.
-He exhibited at the Paris Salon in 1857.
+He exhibited at the Salon of 1857 in Paris.
 He is known for his painting The Loss of the Scarborough Lifeboat, which occurred on 2 November 1861, a subject also painted by Henry Redmore, Ernest Roe and J. N. Carte.
 His work is in galleries in Birkenhead, Lincoln, Scarborough and Whitby.

 His painting Scarborough from White Nabb, which is in Scarborough Art Gallery, inspired Andrew Cheetham's North Bay.